 What do Gatekeepers do?

-Gatekeepers keep a watchful eye and attentive ear and call the Clackamas Resource Connection (CRC) Helpline number (503) 650-5622, to make a confidential referral if they have identified any warning signs that indicate a vulnerable adult may be in need of assistance.
+Gatekeepers keep a watchful eye and attentive ear.Call the Aging and Disability Resource Connection (ADRC) at 503-650-5622 to make a confidential referral if you have identified any warning signs that indicate a vulnerable adult may be in need of assistance.